Goiânia accident: Legal matters

-In 2000, CNEN was ordered by the 8th Federal Court of Goiás to pay compensation of R$1.3 million (near US$750,000) and to guarantee medical and psychological treatment for the direct and indirect victims of the accident and their descendants down to the third generation.
+Although the two thieves were not included as defendants in the public civil suit, the judgement of the court found them directly responsible for the accident.
+If they had been arraigned as defendants, they certainly would have been convicted, as their actions led to strict (no-fault) liability.
+However, in terms of criminal intent, they were not aware of the seriousness of their actions in removing the caesium source from its location, and they had no knowledge of the dangers of the radiological device; moreover, there was no danger sign erected in the abandoned clinic in order to ward off intruders.

 Cleanup

-Objects and places

 Topsoil had to be removed from several sites, and several houses were demolished.
 All the objects from within those houses were removed and examined.
 Those that were found to be free of radioactivity were wrapped in plastic bags, while those that were contaminated were either decontaminated or disposed of as waste.
 In industry, the choice between decontaminating or disposing objects is based on only the economic value of the object and the ease of decontamination.
 In this case, the IAEA recognized that to reduce the psychological impact of the event, greater effort should have been taken to clean up items of personal value, such as jewelry and photographs.
-It is not clear from the IAEA report to what degree this was practised.
+It is not clear from the IAEA report to what degree this was practiced.

-Means and methods

 After the houses were emptied, vacuum cleaners were used to remove dust, and plumbing was examined for radioactivity.
 Painted surfaces could be scraped, while floors were treated with acid and Prussian blue mixtures.
 Roofs were vacuumed and hosed, but two houses had to have their roofs removed.
 The waste from the cleanup was moved out of the city to a remote place for storage.
+Aeroradiometric operations were undertaken by low-altitude survey, which was carried out over Goiânia.
+The radiometric equipment and materials available at the IRD were quickly transported and mounted on a Eurocopter AS350 Écureuil helicopter provided by the police of the state of Goiás.

 Potassium alum dissolved in hydrochloric acid was used on clay, concrete, soil, and roofs.
 Caesium has a high affinity for many clays.
 Organic solvents, followed by potassium alum dissolved in hydrochloric acid, were used to treat waxed/greased floors and tables.
 Sodium hydroxide solutions, also followed by dissolved potassium alum, were used to treat synthetic floors, machines and typewriters.

-Prussian blue was used to internally decontaminate many people, although by the time it was applied, much of the radioactive material had already migrated from the bloodstream to the muscle tissue, greatly hampering its effectiveness.
+Prussian blue was used to internally decontaminate many people, although by the time it was applied, much of the radioactive material had already migrated from the bloodstream to muscle tissue, greatly hampering its effectiveness.
 Urine from victims was treated with ion-exchange resin to compact the waste for ease of storage.